tadashi-aikawa/obsidian-another-quick-switcher/README.md

 ### 9. Preview

 You can preview the file without closing the dialog.
+(Default hotkey is `Mod ,`)

 It shows a floating view that doesn't distract the contents.
 Additionally, it makes the editor state before opening the dialog after previewing files and closing the dialog.

 https://user-images.githubusercontent.com/9500018/216806330-daf57b52-d8a4-42e3-9803-ba7d76a93319.mp4